Do you work in or with an organization?

 Do I even need to ask?

-Organizational communications is in crisis.
+A workplace communications crisis has been accelerating over the past decade, with little evidence of slowly down.
 Communications channels and content have exploded.
-Information outside organizations changes with every 60-minute news cycle, while organizational processes and tools seem decades out of date and supported with a fraction of the staff needed.
+Information outside organizations changes with every 60-minute news cycle, while organizational processes and tools seem decades out of date and supported by a fraction of the staff needed.
 The friction between how fast information flows in public and how slow information flows in organizations increases daily, leaving everyone frustrated, anxious, and immobilized.

 In 2011, in a keynote at the Enterprise 2.0 Conference in Boston, I used the Red Queen Hypothesis as an allegory for organizations and their need to change dramatically if they want to survive because the approaches that got them here won’t take them any further.
 They are, in fact, losing ground – slowly at first and then more rapidly.